 The elective music course aims to give the students more detailed understanding of music through as wide a range of music activities as possible.
 These activities include performing, composing and listening.
-Students will be building on the skills they have gained in Years 7 and 8 Music as well as their personal experiences and learning.
+Students will build on the skills they gained in Years 7 and 8 Music and their personal experiences and learning.